shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 ```
 /home/workspace
 ```
-Put data.txt and program.sh in your workspace forlder.
+Copy and Paste data.txt and program.sh in your workspace forlder.
 You can verify if this files are inside the workspace folder :
 ```
 ls